Sets, types and type checking

 is always never

 .
-While there might be entries for A
+While there might be members for A

-, we don't have any entries for never
+, we don't have any members for never

 and so the nothing exists in never & A